Building Educator AI Literacy

 • Dr. Phil’s Newsletter: Connecting the science of learning & AI with the art of learning experience design.

-• AI + Education = Simplified: A newsletter by Lance Eaton that describes what’s going on in genAI and higher education.
+• AI + Education = Simplified: A newsletter by Lance Eaton that describes what’s happening in genAI and higher education.

-• Ben’s Bites: A newsletter that tracks the web, covering top product launches, research, and news in AI.
+• Ben’s Bites: A newsletter that covers top product launches, research, and news in AI.

-• TLDR: A daily newsletter with links and TLDRs of the most interesting stories in AI, machine learning, and data science.
+• TLDR: A daily newsletter with links and summaries of the most interesting stories in AI, machine learning, and data science.

 While not a newsletter, Professor Ethan Mollick’s One Useful Thing blog aims to translate academic research into useful insights, focusing on AI.